-Take the first step to a career as a lawyer, politician, motivational speaker, writer and more with an Associate of Arts Degree in Philosophy.
+Take the first step to a career in law, politics, journalism, business, tech, and more with an Associate of Arts Degree in Philosophy.

 Want More Information?

 * Jill Fellows is an inaugural media fellow (podcasting) for the Marc Sanders Foundation for 2022.